epri-dev/OpenDER_interface/README.rst

 =======
 This project include the following function modules:

-* OpenDER interface with power system simulators
+* OpenDER interface with distribution system simulators.
+Currently OpenDSS interface is released.
+The interface to other simulation tool, such as CYME or Synergi is planned.
 * Voltage regulator model (VR_Model) for deriving VR taps
 * Plot function for time series chart
 * Plot function for steady-state charts, including voltage-reactive power, active power-reactive power, frequency-active power, etc